-The following special features have been identified in the Keymer Conservation Area:
+Proposals which respect the following features of the Keymer Conservation Area will be supported:

 - 1. Keymer Terrace and the stone wall by the church;

 - 2. The Church and its setting;

 - 3. Properties in the Crescent;

 - 4. Properties and features of Lodge Lane;

 - 5. The Greyhound Pub;

 - 6. The bend in Keymer Road;

 - 7. Views into an out of the Conservation area; and

 - 8. The use of traditional building materials.